georgevanderson/frontend-test/README.md

 ## Instructions

-> All code should be written without editing index.html
+> All code should be written in /app/js/script.js

-1. when a user clicks on the button, ping api `https://randomuser.me/api/`
+1. when a user clicks on the button, ping api `http://localhost:3000/api/randomuser`

 2. use the response data to create a row item that displays the user's avatar and info